Saturday, August 8, 2009

 Saturday, December 27, 2008

-How to align checkboxes and their labels consistently cross-browsers
+How to align checkboxes and their labels consistently across browsers

-This is something that drove me crazy for a long time, finally I came up with this solution.
-I tested it in IE6, FF2 and Chrome and it rendered same pixel by pixel in all the three browsers (also browsershots.org confirmed the result for other browsers), hope this post help you avoid the headache I had been through.
+I was trying today to get a checkbox and its label to look consistent across browsers and finally came up with this solution.
+I tested it in IE6, FF2 and Chrome and it rendered same pixel by pixel in all the three browsers (also browsershots.org confirmed the result for other browsers).
+Hopefully this will save time for someone else.

 <style type="text/css">